m0g/andika/README.md

 First you need to go to download and install Atom-shell, you can find it at this url: [https://github.com/atom/atom-shell/releases](https://github.com/atom/atom-shell/releases).
 Then you just have to type:

 `
-npm run bundle && atom /path-to/andika
+npm install && npm run bundle && atom /path-to/andika
 `

 ## Building